moonrepo/espresso/docs/esp-toml.md

 ## `[workspace]`

-For a multi-package workspace, defines workspace metadata and how to find packages.
+For a multi-package workspace (monorepo), defines workspace metadata and how to find packages.
 This setting _must only_ exist in the root manifest, relative from the lockfile.

-For a single package workspace, this setting _must not_ be used, and [`[package]`](#package) should be used instead.
+For a single package workspace (polyrepo), this setting _must not_ be used, and [`[package]`](#package) should be used instead.

 Supports the following fields: